What is it and what causes it?

 How can we treat it?

 Our practitioner at The Facial Rejuvenation Clinic can assess you to see if you are grinding your teeth.
-If you are unable to wear a night guard to protect your teeth from the effects of grinding or if this method of treatment does not work for you then she can place muscle relaxation injections into the jaw muscle that is clenching your teeth to reduce its strength.
+If you are unable to wear a night guard to protect your teeth from the effects of grinding or if this method of treatment does not work for you then she can treat the jaw muscle that is clenching your teeth directly.
 As a result, the teeth are not able to grind against each other as much and symptoms can go away or lessen.